t0tallyKy1e/EscapeRoom/README.txt

 ---------------------------------------
 Code written by me
 ---------------------------------------
-All code written by me can be found in Assets/Scripts/
+All code written by me can be found in /Assets/Scripts/
     - Excluding:
         - CameraController.cs
         - SetCorrectCameraHeight.cs
         ** I'm not sure where these came from or if they have been used so I'm afraid to delete them

-I have been playing around with Unity for a couple of years now so most algorithms came from my head unless stated otherwise